September 3, 2013

 The nosepiece should be adjusted so that when your dog's mouth is closed, the nosepiece can slide down to where the skin begins on his nose—but not so loose that it can slide off the end of his nose.
 The nosepiece will sit naturally, just below your dog's eyes.
 Make sure that the metal ring to which the leash attaches is underneath his chin.

-The head halter is a very humane method of restraint; It works much better to stop a dog from pulling than a choke chain or prong collar.
+The head halter is a very humane method of restraint; it's more effective than a choke chain or prong collar, but it's painless.

 How will your dog react?

 Most dogs will resist a head halter at first.
 The amount of resistance varies for each dog.
 When you first put the head halter on, your dog may try to get it off by pawing at his nose or rubbing his nose on the ground, on you, or on anything he can get close to.
 The best strategy is to keep his head up and keep him moving by using positive verbal reinforcement and treats.

 Most dogs eventually accept head halters.
 When your dog associates the halter with going for a walk, he'll begin to react positively to it, and soon, both you and your dog will enjoy taking walks together!

 - Make sure the head halter is fitted properly.